terencero/vuejs.org/src/v2/style-guide/index.md

 Some features of Vue exist to accommodate rare edge cases or smoother migrations from a legacy code base.
 When overused however, they can make your code more difficult to maintain or even become a source of bugs.
 These rules shine a light on potentially risky features, describing when and why they should be avoided.

+## ZORO Exceptions

+This document has been edited to indicate where Zoro intends to follow a rule, ignore a rule, or follow a rule with modification.
+Rules that are not applicable because they are specific to Vue will be noted as @ZORO Ignore.
+Rules that are aggreed upon by Zoro will be noted as @ZORO Note.
+Exceptions/modifications to rules will be noted with @ZORO Exception.

 ## Priority A Rules: Essential (Error Prevention)